Laser Cleaning 101: Basics for Beginners

 Fig. 1 Schematic diagram of laser cleaning

-The whole laser cleaning process is roughly divided into four stages:
+The laser cleaning process can be divided into four distinct stages:

-When applying laser cleaning technology, it is important to consider the laser cleaning threshold of the object being cleaned and select the appropriate laser wavelength to achieve the best cleaning effect.
+When implementing laser cleaning technology, it is crucial to consider the laser cleaning threshold of the target material and select the optimal laser wavelength to achieve maximum cleaning efficacy.
+This threshold is determined by the minimum laser fluence required to initiate the cleaning process without damaging the substrate.

 Dry laser cleaning